CVE-2026-9121

 Remediation

-Proactive Monitoring: Monitor endpoint logs for abnormal browser process terminations or unusual memory usage patterns that may indicate exploitation.
+Proactive Monitoring: Monitor endpoint security logs for browser crashes or unusual GPU process behavior which may indicate attempted exploitation.

 Exploitation status